michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G> The kit's usage die is reduced by one step to a D6, meaning the next time it is used Carina will roll that die instead.
 G>
 G> If instead Carina had rolled a 2 or higher the usage die would remain a D8.

+# Resource Cards

+Sometimes, a character needs to expend tangible resources to acquire something or perform an action, typically when the item or ability has an associated cost.

+In Pentola, the cards in a suit go from 1-7, then Thief, Captain, Matriarch (the named cards, called _face cards_, all have avalue of 10 unless otherwise indicated).

+{icon=wrench}
+G> #### Using a Standard Deck of Playing Cards
+G>
+G> To use a standard deck of playing cards, remove the 8s, 9s, and 10s from the deck.
+G> It's useful to sort the deck initially by suit, since how many suits you have access to often depends on the specific resource.

+> Every character has access to a deck which represents their own available resources.
+> When you have to pay a cost, you draw cards one at a time from your deck until you meet the cost, unless otherwise specified.
+>
+> If your relevant ranking is basic, you look through your deck and choose one card to pay towards the cost.
+> The remainder must be randomly drawn after you reshuffle the remaining cards in your deck.
+>
+> If your relevant ranking is comprehensive, you may look through your deck and choose up to two cards to pay towards the cost instead.
+> If your relevant ranking is extraordinary, you may choose up to three cards.
+> If your relevant ranking is incredible, you may choose up to four cards.
+> If your relevant ranking is unbelievable, you may choose any number of cards.

+{icon=dice-d20}
+G> #### Paying a Cost with Resource Cards
+G>
+G> Carina is plans to perform a ritual whose cost is 6.
+G> Her relevant rating is 43, _comprehensive_.
+G>
+G> She may look through her deck to select up to two cards to use to pay the cost, and chooses to use a 2 and a 4.
+G> If her relevant rating was 23, _basic_, she would only be able to select one card.
+G>
+G> She might then choose to use a 6 and not have to draw, or a 3 and draw a card.

+Cards spent from your available resources are not automatically refilled; place them in a discard pile.
+Different types of resources are refilled using specific rules for those resources.

 # Time